mc-cat-tty/Packmate/README_EN.md

 This program uses Docker and docker-compose.

 `packmate-db` will listen to port 65001 at localhost.
-Database files are saved in ./docker/postgres_data, so to reset database you'll have to delete that directory.
+Database files are saved in ./data, so in order to reset database you'll have to delete that directory.

 ### Settings
 This program retrieves settings from environment variables,